teampears/studious-adventure/Report/report-draft.md

 ## What should be done differently in the future
+Future projects should begin with a team alignment on expectations regarding team member's: roles, time allocated to complete the deliverables, expected delays due to busy times, and frequency of communication.
+Understanding of the logistic requirements to meet eachothers, and the clients expectations and the effective communication of blockers or delays is paramount to the success of a project.
+This alignment, done at regular intervals could have improved the productivity of the team.

 As a team we think that the low fidelity prototypes were not as useful as the high fidelity prototypes.
 Thus, we think in future that we would only use one of them when designing a software.
 As well,

 ## Future opportunities and design ideas